 The objective here is to develop a unified architecture that has elements owned/controlled by a variety of organizations which can communicate across across administrative domains.
 Our proposed architecture is general (not a point solution), scalable (in size and evolution of technologies), flexible (able to mix and match technologies based on the venue requirements), economical (based on COTS technologies), and leverages standards where possible.
 The proposed approach facilitates multiple organizations providing different services, enabling the development of a business model based on sensor network technologies.
-A rapidly deployable and transportable next-generation, secure, digital, wireless sensor web for large crowd events as proposed here has some unique features as compared to previous applications of sensor network technology.
-The key features of the proposed architecture include:
+The key features of the proposed architecture include assured and controlled access to sensor nodes in a multi-owner environment, archiving and information dissemination.